How Many Weapon Racks Do I Need?

 The simple math of dividing the number weapons into weapon rack storage capacities will begin the process of an arms room layout, letting you know how many weapon racks do I need.

-Keeping the 18″ fire sprinkler clearance in mind, weapon racks directly under sprinklers must meet this requirement to be approve by the base fire inspector.
+Keeping the 18″ fire sprinkler clearance in mind, weapon racks directly under sprinklers must meet this requirement to be approved by the base fire inspector.
 The overall height of weapon racks is a critical aspect that needs to be carefully considered both for weapon storage capacity and to meet building codes.

 The height and size of each weapon determines how many weapons can be stored inside a Combat Weapon Rack.